swkfk/quick-runner/README.md

 to make the program can be called globally.

-~~For Windows, you can also use `git clone` to get the source file and build it with `make` or other compiler.
-But you may need to set the program to the `%PATH%` manually.~~
+For Windows, you can also use `git clone` to get the source file and build it with `mingw32-make PLATFORM=win` or other tool-chains.
+But you may need to set the program to the `%PATH%` manually (`make install` is not supported on Windows).

-It is a pity that, it is hard to supprot Windows now, because I use some Unix functions in this project.
-I will learn the Windows Programming if I were free to make it work on Windows.
+It is a pity that, it is hard to supprot Windows fully now, because I use some Unix functions in this project.
+I will learn the Windows Programming if I were free to make it work on Windows as great as on Linux.

 ## Usage